-Finally, we are going to add another user-defined entity, but this time it is using a dictionary.
-We want to recognize "Dow Jones Industrial Average" as an entity of type xIndex.
-We will add "S&P 500" as well.
-To do that, we create an XML file containing the following:
+Finally, you add another user-defined entity, but this time it uses a dictionary.
+You want to recognize "Dow Jones Industrial Average" as an entity of type xIndex.
+You also add "S&P 500".
+To do that, create an XML file containing the following:

-Case is not significant in this file, but note how the "&" in "S&P" must be specified as the XML entity &.
-Otherwise, the XML would not be valid.
+Case is not significant in this file, but notice how the "&" in "S&P" must be specified as the XML entity &.
+Otherwise, the XML is not valid.

-This XML file is loaded into the system using the CTXLOAD utility.
-If the file were called dict.load, we would use the following command:
+This XML file is loaded into the system with the CTXLOAD utility.
+If the file were called dict.load, you would use the following command: